 The only way to have to have your relative's income included when you apply for the other loan is to have her or him listed as a co-borrower on the loan application.
 If he or she is listed as a co-borrower, the lender also includes his or her monthly gross income (and debt) to determine what size loan you qualify for.

 Use our MORTGAGE QUALIFICATION CALCULATOR to determine the mortgage you can afford based on your monthly gross income and debt expense

 Assuming your relative does not have excessive non-mortgage monthly debt, his or her income should offset the extra mortgage expense the lender includes in your debt-to-income ratio and help you qualify for larger loan amount, together.
 But to reiterate, the only way the lender includes income from an additional individual, such as your relative, is if that person is listed as a co-borrower on the loan.

 To summarize, if your relative agrees to be a co-borrower you should be good to go with the other loan.
-If he or she does not agree to be a co-borrower, then the mortgage you have together will be factored into your debt-to-income ratio but his or her monthly gross income will not.
+If he or she does not agree to be a co-borrower, then the mortgage you have together is factored into your debt-to-income ratio but his or her monthly gross income is not.
 Although this approach may not seem fair, this is how lender underwriting policies apply to your situation.